-Based on the overall risk of the loan, DU will determine if signed personal and, if applicable, business federal income tax returns for the preceding year are sufficient to document a self-employed borrower's income, or if such returns for the most recent two-year period are required.
+For self-employed borrowers, DU requires signed personal and business federal income tax returns for the most recent two-year period.
 Business tax returns do not have to be provided unless the business is a corporation, an S corporation, a limited liability company or a partnership.
 Under certain conditions, the requirements for business tax returns may be waived.

-The tax returns must include a minimum of 12 months of self-employment income for the income to be included.
+The tax returns must include a minimum of six months of self-employment income for the income to be included.

 All borrowers are required to complete and sign IRS Form 4506-T at or before closing (regardless of income source).
-Employment must be verified within 10 business days prior to the note date for employment income, or a verification of the business within 120 calendar days prior to the note date for self-employment income.
+Loan sellers must obtain a verbal verification of employment for all borrowers within 10 business days prior to the note date for employment income, or a verification of the business within 30 calendar days prior to the note date for self-employment income.